By:

 As an example, take a fictional e-bike company.
 Instead of "We sell e-bikes," their one-liner might be:

 With 110 people moving to Nashville every day, people are wasting more and more time in traffic.
-With a custom Circuit e-bike, you'll get to work faster and keep more time.
+With a custom Circuit e-bike, you'll get to work faster and save more time.

 This shows the problem (traffic jams), the solution (their e-bike) and the happy ending (saving time).